Composably secure device-independent encryption with certified deletion: Composable security definition for ECD

-We can now discuss the security definitions in this framework.
-In a situation where there is some set $Q$ of parties which may be potentially dishonest, we model this as a tuple of resources $ (\clF_P)_{P\subseteq Q}$, where $\clF_P$ denotes the resources available when parties $P$ are dishonest (which presumably have more functionalities than when they are honest).
-Suppose we have such a resource tuple $\left(\freal_P\right)_{P\subseteq Q}$ describing the ``real'' functionalities available to the various parties, and a protocol $\mathscr{P}$ which connects to the interfaces of $\freal$, with the (informal) goal of constructing a more idealized resource tuple $\left(\fideal_P\right)_{P\subseteq Q}$.
-We shall formalize this as follows: \begin{definition} For a scenario in which there is some set $Q$ of potentially dishonest parties, we say that \emph{$\mathscr{P}$ constructs $\left(\fideal_P\right)_{P\subseteq Q}$ from $\left(\freal_P\right)_{P\subseteq Q}$ within distance $\lambda$} iff the following holds: for every $P \subseteq Q$, there exists a converter $\simu^{P}$ which connects to their interfaces, such that for every distinguisher, the distinguishing advantage between $\prot^{\overline{P}}\freal_P$ and $\fideal_P\simu^P$ is at most $\lambda$.
+We now present the full security definition we use, which formalizes the above discussions and clarifies the quantifier ordering (also see Figure~\ref{fig:simexample} for an example of one case in the definition): \begin{definition} For a scenario in which there is some set $Q$ of potentially dishonest parties, we say that \emph{$\mathscr{P}$ constructs $\left(\fideal_P\right)_{P\subseteq Q}$ from $\left(\freal_P\right)_{P\subseteq Q}$ within distance $\lambda$} iff the following holds: for every $P \subseteq Q$, there exists a converter $\simu^{P}$ which connects to their interfaces in $\fideal_P$, such that for every distinguisher, the distinguishing advantage between $\prot^{\overline{P}}\freal_P$ and $\fideal_P\simu^P$ is at most $\lambda$.
 The converters $\simu^{P}$ shall be referred to as \emph{simulators}. \end{definition}

-We have stated the above definition slightly differently from~\cite{MR11}, in which an individual simulator is required for each dishonest party.
-We remark that a security proof satisfying Definition~\ref{def:comp} could be converted into one satisfying the~\cite{MR11} definition by modifying the choice of $\left(\fideal_P\right)_{P\subseteq Q}$ to one that (for every $P$ containing more than one party) explicitly includes quantum channels between the dishonest parties $P$, which would allow for individual simulators that communicate using these quantum channels in order to effectively implement the simulator $\simu^{P}$ in Definition~\ref{def:comp}.
+\begin{remark} We have stated Definition~\ref{def:comp} slightly differently from~\cite{MR11}, in which an individual simulator is required for each dishonest party.
+A security proof satisfying Definition~\ref{def:comp} could be converted into one satisfying the~\cite{MR11} definition by modifying the choice of $\left(\fideal_P\right)_{P\subseteq Q}$ to one that (for every $P$ containing more than one party) explicitly includes quantum channels between the dishonest parties $P$, which would allow for individual simulators that communicate using these quantum channels in order to effectively implement the simulator $\simu^{P}$ in Definition~\ref{def:comp}.
 From the perspective of~\cite{MR11}, this would basically reflect the inability of a protocol to \emph{guarantee} that the dishonest parties cannot communicate with each other.
-For subsequent ease of describing the simulators, in this work we shall follow Definition~\ref{def:comp} as stated, instead of the exact definition in~\cite{MR11}.
+For subsequent ease of describing the simulators, in this work we shall follow Definition~\ref{def:comp} as stated, instead of the exact definition in~\cite{MR11}. \end{remark}